jpetitcolas/jpetitcolas.github.com/_posts/2017-10-31-learning-jest-through-practice.md

 });
 ```

-Note the call to `wrapper.update()`.
-This is required as we updated state.

 Finally, if we give a last look on our test suite, everything should be green.
 Our app is ready to be shipped!

 ```